NetDevNotes/iTerm2-with-Oh-My-ZSH/README.md

 2. Use the `arrow keys` to scroll through the command history

 ## Tab completion for cd
 In Bash when you press <TAB> you get prompted with a list of files in the current directory.
-But ZSH shows you folders which you can tab through, which in the context of cd is of course more useful.
+But zsh shows you folders which you can tab through, which in the context of cd is of course more useful.

 ## Shared command history
-In Bash each shell has its own history, Zshs shares the command history with all active shells.
+In Bash each shell has its own history, zsh shares the command history with all active shells.

 ## ZSH fixes case
-If you type a lower case letter instead of an upper, or visa versa, ZSH notices and changes the capitalisation.
+If you type a lower case letter instead of an upper, or visa versa, zsh notices and changes the capitalisation.

 ## Find a switch
-Not that kind if switch networkers!
+Not that kind if switch networkers! :laugh:
 ```
 $ ls -l <TAB>
 -1  -- single column output